OpenGov/teleport/examples/aws/terraform/ha-autoscale-cluster/README.md

 Important bits are that auth servers and proxies are not running as root and are secured exposing absolute minimum of the ports to the other parts.

+## Terraform source

+This Terraform code is based on the [Gravitational Teleport GitHub repo ha-autoscale-cluster example](https://github.com/gravitational/teleport/tree/4afa82d78c3ddc0c5e82871f5f1d8c2ab7f14063/examples/aws/terraform/ha-autoscale-cluster).
+Updates to that example should be used to inform updates here.
+While working with the Teleport team, they mentioned that they may be creating a provider soon, which we should make use of once it it available.

 ## Prerequisites

 We recommend familiarizing yourself with the following resources prior to reviewing our Terraform examples: